Why Made in Italy Dominates Fashion?

 Timeless elegance

 Italian fashion is based on a subtle balance between tradition and innovation.
-Designers know how to combine classic chic with a touch of modernity, allowing collections to transcend eras without ever losing their relevance.
+Designers know how to blend classic chic with a touch of modernity, allowing collections to transcend eras without ever losing their relevance.

 "Simplicity is the key to elegance." – Giorgio Armani (Source: Armani: The Style , Richard Martin, 1997)